-A moderate macroinvertebrate community richness of 21 taxa was found at site 2 ('primary impact' site) at the time of the survey (Table 4) which was only one taxon lower than the historic median.
+A moderately high macroinvertebrate community richness of 26 taxa was found at site 2 ('primary impact' site) (Table 4).
+This was eight taxa more than the previous survey (18 taxa) and four taxa more than the historic median (22 taxa).

-The MCI score of 106 units indicated a community of 'good' biological health which was not significantly different (Stark, 1998) to the median MCI score of 98 units.
-The MCI score was not significantly different to the preceding survey on February 2016 (103 units).
-The predicted score for the site was 113 units (TRC, 2016) which was also not significantly different to the recorded result.
-The MCI was the same as the upstream 'control' site score.
-The SQMCIS score of 5.0 units was significantly higher than the median SQMCIS score of 3.8 units but significantly lower than the 'control' site score of 6.9 units (Table 4).
+The MCI score of 86 units indicated a community of 'fair' biological health which was significantly lower (Stark, 1998) than the median MCI score of 100 units.
+The MCI score was also significantly lower than the preceding survey (111 units).

+The SQMCl_s score of 3.2 units was not significantly different to the median SQMCl_s score of 4.0 units (Table 4) but significantly lower than the preceding survey (5.0 units).

-The community was dominated by two 'tolerant 'taxa [midges (Maoridiamesa) and (Orthocladiinae)], one 'moderately sensitive' taxon [mayfly (Coloburiscus)], and one 'highly sensitive' taxon [mayfly (Deleatidium) (Table 5).
+The community was dominated by three 'tolerant' taxa [oligochaete worms, caddisfly (Hydropsyche - Aoteapsyche), and midge (Orthocladiinae)], and one 'highly sensitive' taxon [mayfly (Deleatidium)] (Table 5).